Sammy Garza

-Samuel Mayorga Garza Jr. (born July 10, 1965) is an American former professional football quarterback in the National Football League (NFL) for the St. Louis Cardinals.
+Samuel Mayorga Garza Jr. (born July 10, 1965) is an American former professional football player who was a quarterback in the National Football League (NFL) for the St. Louis Cardinals.
 He also was a member of the Winnipeg Blue Bombers and Ottawa Rough Riders in the Canadian Football League (CFL).
 He played college football for the UTEP Miners and was selected by the Seattle Seahawks in the eighth round of the 1987 NFL draft.

 Early life

 Garza attended Harlingen High School.
 As a senior, he posted 85-of-160 completions (56 percent) for 1,650 yards, 17 touchdowns and 4 interceptions.
 He was a two-time All-district 32-5A selection.
 He led his teams to a 30-10 record during his career, but never had a chance to participate in the playoffs because only one team could qualify at the time.

 He was a two-time All-district selection in basketball.
 As a senior, he received All-district honors at baseball and was the district long jump champion.